 The Prairie Spirit Trail in Kansas is hard-packed limestone and suitable for bicycles as well as wheelchairs.
 Some of the trail is asphalt (within city limits), which allows for inline skaters.
 The trail is open during daylight hours; special permits may be obtained for group night rides or other events.

-Now 50 miles long, the trail runs from Ottawa to Iola, offering plenty of recreation and enjoyment for birdwatchers, cyclists, walkers, joggers and anyone with a desire to explore the heartlandthe spiritof Kansas.
+Now over 50 miles long, the trail runs from Ottawa to Iola, offering plenty of recreation and enjoyment for birdwatchers, cyclists, walkers, joggers and anyone with a desire to explore the heartlandthe spiritof Kansas.

 Prairie Spirit Rail Trail State Park offers visitors a taste of rural, middle America at its finestrolling pastures, lazy streams, wooded ravines, friendly townspeople, colorful wildflowers, big farms and an endless sky.
 To celebrate the 15th anniversary of the Prairie Spirit, Rails-to-Trails Conservancy is adding the trail to its Rail-Trail Hall of Fame (August 2011) for embodying the unique natural and cultural history of the region and acting as a vanguard for other rail-trail projects.